WEDNESDAY'S SCRIPT TIP:

 demonstrate a character's thought process rather than have a

-character tell you what he's thinking.
+rather than a speech about what a character is feeling or thinking.
 We want our film to be an experience, not a lecture.

 V FOR VENDETTA seems to be a love it or hate it movie.
 Some critics think it's brilliant,